-The configuration of the Reliability, Availability, and Serviceability (RAS) extension that is implemented in the Cortex-A78 core includes cache protection.
+The configuration of the Reliability, Availability, and Serviceability (RAS) extension that is implemented in the Cortex-A78AE core includes cache protection.

-In this case, the Cortex-A78 core protects against errors that result in a RAM bitcell holding the incorrect value.
+Cache protection ensures that the Cortex-A78AE core is protected against errors that result in a RAM bitcell holding the incorrect value.

-The RAMs in the Cortex-A78 core have the following capability:
+The RAMs in the Cortex-A78AE core have the following types of cache protection: